 Great Eastern CSR Foundation (Foundation) is a wholly owned subsidiary of your Companywhich handles the CSR activities of your Company and its subsidiaries.
-The Foundationreceived a total contribution of '8.28 crores from the Company and Greatship (India)Limited during the year ended March 31 2017.
-The Foundation spent '6.87 crores on CSRactivities during the year.
+The Foundationreceived a total contribution of Rs.12.81 crores from the Company and Greatship (India)Limited during the year ended March 31 2018.
+The Foundation spent Rs.
+10.35 crores on CSRactivities during the year.

 DEBT FUND RAISING

-The Company to ensure that the assets are maintained in good condition carried outadditional inspections of vessels.
+To ensure that the assets are maintained in good condition the Company carried outadditional inspections of vessels.
 The Company's assets continued to perform well duringoil major inspections.
-The Company also ensured that new acquisitions into the fleet weretaken into the Company's quality management system quickly during the rapid fleetexpansion phase.
+It was also ensured that new acquisitions into the fleet were takeninto the Company's quality management system seamlessly during the fleet expansion phaseof the Company.

 In this financial year IT has focused on the following major initiatives:

-Total number of permanent shore staff and floating staff was 191 and 222 respectively.
+Shore staff Attrition stood at a healthy 4 % during the fiscal year.
+Total number ofpermanent shore staff and floating staff was 212 and 804 respectively.

 GREAT EASTERN INSTITUTE OF MARITIME STUDIES (GEIMS)